 With the constant shuffling of airline partners, award redemption rates, and credit card restrictions, a valuable strategy is to earn points in all of the flexible point programs.
 That way when one partner leaves or the inevitable award chart devaluation occurs, you will have hedged your bets by not being stuck holding only 1 currency.

 The Citi ThankYou program is starting to fall behind with its lack of credit cards and useful airline partners relative to other flexible point programs.
-Marriott has bolstered its program by keeping the legacy transfer bonus from SPG intact, as well as having a lineup of important airline partners.
+Marriott has bolstered its program as well as having a lineup of important airline partners.

 Chase has slipped a touch after losing one of its most valuable partners in Korean Air and replacing it with JetBlue.
 Amex’s stock continues to rise by having useful partners and offering transfer bonuses to partners like Virgin Atlantic on a regular basis.